iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Infinite Probability Spaces Measure.md

 Infinite probability spaces are used for a set of outcomes $\Omega$ that is infinite.

+**Disclaimer**:
-**Disclaimer**: The textbook only uses infinite coin toss to introduce the concept, negating the mathematical rigoriosity.
+The textbook only uses infinite coin toss to introduce the concept, negating the mathematical rigor.
 And for the purpose of the class, it's enough and the lesson will be true, in spirit.

 ---
 ### **Intersection of $\sigma$ Algebra**